MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 2 Sampling and processing parameters in air-water flows
 -------------------------------------------------------
-Important sampling and processing paramters for optical flow estimations (Farnebäck method) and filtering in high-velocity air-water flows were evaluated in Kramer and Chanson (2018, [DOI](https://doi.org/10.1016/j.expthermflusci.2018.12.002)).
+Important sampling and processing paramters for OF estimations (Farnebäck method) and filtering in high-velocity air-water flows were evaluated in Kramer and Chanson (2018, [DOI](https://doi.org/10.1016/j.expthermflusci.2018.12.002)).
 Main findings are summarised as follows:

 - Neighbourhood size N: The pixel-wise solution is integrated over a specified neighbourhood size, assuming that there is only little variation in the displacement field within the specified area.
 It was found that the results converged for neighbourhood sizes of N < 5 px.